Skip to Content

 Our Firm Can Defend Your Rights & Your Future

 Hubbs Law Firm defends clients throughout the greater Miami area who were arrested on a charge of possession of a controlled substance, narcotics, or drugs with intent to sell.
 Our founding attorney, E.J.
-Hubbs, is Board Certified in Criminal Trial Law by the Florida Bar.
-A Board Certified attorney has been evaluated by the Florida Bar for experience and competency within a specific area of law and determined to be both professional and ethical in the practice of law.
+Hubbs, has been recognized by the Florida Bar for his experience and competency in Criminal Trial Law.
+This recognition reflects a high standard of professionalism and ethics in the practice of law.

 Both E.J. and Erika Hubbs understand Florida's drug and controlled substance laws.
 They put their extensive knowledge to use by aggressively defending clients who are accused of these types of crimes.